How to dye a quilt using Rit dye and hot water! It only cost about $10 to refresh an old quilt into something that feels new!

 - Dry quilt, tada!

 I am very happy with how this quilt turned out!
 There are a few spots that are not perfectly even but it doesn’t bother me.
-It’s better than the stains on the cream color that were going on before.
+It’s better than the stains on the cream color that we had going on before.
 Generally though, it dyed evenly and it looks great.
 It totally feels new again.

-If you are embarking on a quilt dying adventure, I hope this has helped you!
-I have dyed things before and results always seem to vary, so I wouldn’t try this on a precious family heirloom that can’t be replaced.
-Just a tip.
-But it’s perfect for a quilt that just needs some TLC, or one from a thrift store or something!
+Your results can vary when using fabric dye, so I wouldn’t try this on a precious family heirloom that can’t be replaced.
+This is perfect to try with a quilt that just needs some TLC though, or one you find from a thrift store or something!